bhbmaster/rhood/README.md

 * Only paid dividends are taken into account for total profit from dividends

-* If --load option is used, the dat.pkl file contains the following information: username, run date & time, all of the stock, crypto and options orders (as received from API), and all of the stock, crypto and option open positions, and dividends.
+* If --save & --load option is used, the 'dat.pkl' file contains the following information: username, run date & time, all of the stock, crypto and options orders (as received from API), and all of the stock, crypto and option open positions, and dividends.

+* Option --finance-file or -F can be used to specify a different file to save and load finance info (so you are not limited to it being named 'dat.pkl')

+* Option --creds-file or -C can be used to specify a different credentials file (so you are not limited to it being named 'creds-encoded')

+* Option --csv-dir or -D can be used to specify a different output directory for --csv and --profile-csv output.
+(By default the csv files are saved to 'csv' directory.
+Do not worry, if its missing its created.)

 ## LIMITATIONS

-* Credentials file must be named 'creds-encoded' and be present in current working directory.

-* The --save option saves 'dat.pkl' into current working directory. --load can only load that file.
-Specifying other files is not possible.

-* The --load option can only be used if 'dat.pkl' file is present in current working directory.

 * The --load option only works if the username logging in matches the username saved in the 'dat.pkl' file.